teeaarbee/blog/content/week_1.md

 cover: '../static/images/22-apartment-architecture-building-210790.jpg'
 category: Weekky Highlights
 tags:
   - Weekly Blogs
-  - Tech
   - Recommendations
 ---

 First Weekly Blog

 I am testing out the weekly blog format so expect something like this to be delivered every week.

-So this week was kinda my birthday week and I wasn’t so excited which is sad because I always used to be excited as a kid but I guess we grow, things change and that is what happened.
+So this week was my birthday week and I wasn’t very excited which is sad because I always used to be excited as a kid but I guess as we grow, things change and we lose interest and that is what I guess happened with me too.

 ## Personal Highlights
 **The biggest highlight from this week was that i turned 22, eh turns out forever 21 was a scam afterall**

 Lately I have been very interested in various web based software(s) and I ended up spending quite a lot of time in multiple online forums as I saw my interest in tech return after like 5 long years.

 It’s funny how I was in some way or other connected to the world of computers and software for the last 5 years and I didn’t feel much interested, now that I am about to graduate I find it coming back 😃 great!

 ###So what was it that I was exploring in the world of internet this week ?
 It was [Google Colab](https://colab.research.google.com/) Which is a free cloud based python complier that sort of supports a variety of tasks and is like a virtual computer which we can run for 12 hours straight without much of our own resources being used.

 And google colab forced me to experiment and learn various other small softwares like jdownloader and youtube-dl, which I had ignored in the past.
 I am sorry if you are finding all these very geeky, I’ll try and make a separate blog on it.

 ##Mental thoughts from the past week
-So, I have been thinking a lot about content creation and blogging in this generation of short video clips, definitely seems like a step backward if you are looking from a perspective of growth, But the thing is, lately I have been more conscious about personal growth rather than let’s say Analytical growth [Growth in terms of internet numbers]
+So, I have been thinking a lot about content creation and blogging in this generation of short video clips, definitely seems like a step backward if you are looking from a perspective of growth.

+But the thing is, lately I have been more conscious about personal growth rather than let’s say Analytical growth [Growth in terms of internet numbers]

-Personal growth can’t really be traced like that it’s a inner thing, Also we can use this as an excuse XD which I do.
+Personal growth can’t really be traced like that it’s a andar ki baat.
+Also we can use this as an excuse XD which I do.
 Guess because I just find myself confused hope I understand all these things clearly in the future but till then I am just going to fake it. 😎

 ##Social Media updates